ibm-cloud-docs/storage-scale/accessing-gui.md

 2. Run the following command to access the compute cluster:

   `ssh -L 21443:localhost:443 -J ubuntu@<BASTION_HOST_IP> vpcuser@<COMPUTE_NODE_IP_ADDRESS>`
-  where `BASTION_HOST_IP` needs to be replaced with the bastion IP address that you identified, and `COMPUTE_NODE_IP_ADDRESS` needs to be replaced with the storage IP address associated with `-comp-001`, which you gathered earlier.
+  where `BASTION_HOST_IP` needs to be replaced with the bastion IP address that you identified, and `COMPUTE_NODE_IP_ADDRESS` needs to be replaced with the compute IP address associated with `-comp-001`, which you gathered earlier.

 3. Open the browser on your local machine, and run https://localhost:22443.
 You will get an SSL self-assigned certificate warning in the browser, when you access this URL for the first time.